 Date of Authorship for this Version

 Hathaway, Oona A., "Between Power and Principle: An Integrated Theory of International Law" (2005).
 Faculty Scholarship Series.
-Paper 836.
+836.